DigitalSlideArchive/ImageDePHI/README.md

         ...
 ```

 The keys for the `metadata` rules are the names of tiff tags defined by the tiff standard.
+Names are case insensitive and common variations are accepted, e.g. `GrayResponseUnit` and `GreyResponseUnit` are both accepted

 For Aperio files, additional metadata is stored as key-value pairs in the `ImageDescription` tag.
 See more information about this [here](https://openslide.org/formats/aperio/).
 Each key in the `image_description` section is a key found in this `ImageDescription` string.